Mustafa-wr/Darkly-42/nsa-referre/resources/explanation.md

    - After making the changes, we forwarded the modified request.
 This successfully triggered the conditions specified in the comments, and we received the flag.

 ## Impact
-This type of vulnerability can have several implications, including:
+This type of vulnerability can have several vulnerabilities, including:

 - **Access Control Bypass:** Attackers could exploit this vulnerability to gain unauthorized access to restricted pages or data by manipulating request headers.